 Good news for fans Jason Miller, Father Damien Karras, makes a surprise appearance.
 In addition to Karras the character 'Bill' Kinderman (of the original) played by Lee J. Cobb who died in 1976, is played excellently by George C. Scott.
 The film mostly consists of a serial killer hunt.
 The script is very natural and the witty rapport between Bill and the priest is fantastic, there is also a very good dream sequence.

 William Blatty, considering being an inexperienced director uses some thoughtful and interesting camera angles and creates an unnerving atmosphere.
-This film maybe not be as shocking as other horror films but for me it has the better story line of all the series of films and is certainly worth the watch.
+This film maybe not be as shocking as other horror films but for me it has the better storyline of all the series of films and is certainly a worthwhile watch.